 Generally, the IRS has no issue with small refunds because predicting the exact amount of withholdings needed over the course of the year is a difficult task, especially when factoring in deductions.
 However, large refunds pose an entirely different problem for the IRS and it has nothing to do with them not wanting to write a large check to the taxpayer.

-Foreign Bank Accounts, Income From Foreign Trusts, Frequent Cross Border Transactions
+Foreign Bank Accounts, Income From Foreign Trust, Frequent Cross Border Transactions

-It should also be noted that the IRS has generally increased enforcement efforts against businesses with locations right on the US/Mexico border, particularly those that may deal with large amounts of cash.
-If you do operate one of these businesses, you should be informed that these businesses can and frequently do get audited.
+It should also be noted that the IRS has increased enforcement efforts against businesses with locations right on the US/Mexico border, particularly those that may deal with large amounts of cash.
+If you do operate a business like this, there is an excellent chance you will get audited.